Diesel generator: Rating

-Standby Rating based on Applicable for supplying emergency power for the duration of normal power interruption.
-No sustained overload capability is available for this rating.
-(Equivalent to Fuel Stop Power in accordance with ISO3046, AS2789, DIN6271 and BS5514).
+Standby Rating based on: Applicable for supplying emergency power for the duration of normal power interruption.
+No sustained overload capability is available for this rating (equivalent to Fuel Stop Power by ISO3046, AS2789, DIN6271 and BS5514).
 Nominally rated.

-Typical application - emergency power plant in hospitals, offices, factories etc. Not connected to grid.
+Typical application - emergency power plants in hospitals, offices, factories, etc. Not connected to the grid.

-Prime (Unlimited Running Time) Rating: Should not be used for Construction Power applications.
-Output available with varying load for an unlimited time.
-Typical peak demand 100% of prime-rated ekW with 10% of overload capability for emergency use for a maximum of 1 hour in 12.
-A 10% overload capability is available for limited time.
-(Equivalent to Prime Power in accordance with ISO8528 and Overload Power in accordance with ISO3046, AS2789, DIN6271, and BS5514).
-This rating is not applicable to all generator set models.
+Prime (Unlimited Running Time) Rating: Should not be used for construction power applications.
+Output is available with varying loads for an unlimited time.
+Typical peak demand is 100% of prime-rated ekW with 10% overload capability for emergency use for a maximum of 1 hour in 12.
+A 10% overload capability is available for a limited time (equivalent to Prime Power by ISO8528 and Overload Power by ISO3046, AS2789, DIN6271, and BS5514).
+This rating does not apply to all generator set models.

 Typical application - where the generator is the sole source of power for say a remote mining or construction site, fairground, festival etc.